Getting Treatment in Texas

 Stories from Survivors

 In 2015, Michael Cole was diagnosed with malignant pleural mesothelioma.
-His thoracic surgeon was able to get him in touch with the late Dr. David Sugarbaker, a leading expert in mesothelioma at Baylor College of Medicine.
-Under Sugarbaker’s expert care, Cole underwent surgery to remove one lung and all the surrounding tissue, followed by chemotherapy.
-After two years, the cancer returned, leading to another surgery and years of radiation therapy and immunotherapy to control tumor growth.
-Despite setbacks, Cole is a mesothelioma survivor.
-The expert mesothelioma care he has received at cancer centers in Houston and Dallas has allowed him to help others going through the same experience with mesothelioma.
+His thoracic surgeon helped connect him with the late Dr. David Sugarbaker, a top mesothelioma expert at Baylor College of Medicine.
+Under Dr. Sugarbaker’s skilled care, Michael had surgery to remove one lung and all the nearby tissue.
+He then underwent chemotherapy.
+After two years, the cancer returned, requiring another surgery and several years of radiation therapy and immunotherapy to control tumor growth.
+Despite these challenges, Michael is now a mesothelioma survivor.
+The specialized care he received at cancer centers in Houston and Dallas has enabled him to support others facing mesothelioma.

 Michael Cole